 NOTE: Important!
 KeenDNS in the Cloud access mode only supports HTTP/HTTPS protocols on the following ports:

 HTTP: 80, 81, 280, 591, 777, 5080, 8080, 8090 and 65080

 HTTPS: 443, 5083, 5443, 8083, 8443 and 65083

-'Direct access' mode allows you to use any protocol to access your home network, unless such access is restricted by your ISP.
+Direct access mode allows you to use any protocol to access your home network unless your ISP restricts such access.

-When 'Direct access' is enabled and the WAN interface has a private IP address, you will see a message: 'Direct access is not possible with a private IP address'.
-Use 'Cloud access' mode or purchase a public IP address from your ISP.
+When Direct access is enabled, and the WAN interface has a private IP address, you will see a message: 'Direct access isn't possible with a private IP address'.
+Use the Cloud access mode or purchase a public IP address from your ISP.

-TIP: Note: If you have a public IP address, you can use both 'Direct access' mode and 'Cloud access' mode, and if you have a public IP address, you can only use 'Cloud access' mode.
+TIP: Note: If you have a public IP address, you can use both 'Direct access' mode and 'Cloud access' mode, and if you have a private IP address, you can only use 'Cloud access' mode.

 7. After the settings have been made, you can access the web interface of your Keenetic from anywhere on the Internet using the registered domain name.

-TIP: Tip: If you have a port number for HTTP/HTTPS that is not supported, you can:
+1. If you have a port number for HTTP/HTTPS that is not supported, you can:

-2. Change the port on the connected device to the supported port;
+b.
+Change the port on the connected device to the supported port;